-As we are dealing with dark energy stars the internal matter should be repulsive in nature.
-For this we choose the range of $\omega$ to be $-1<\omega<-\frac{1}{3}$ \cite{BD,PBTM}.
-According to the Friedmann equation, $\omega<-\frac{1}{3}$ represents cosmic expansion, whereas $\omega=-1$ reduces to the special case of cosmological constant cold dark matter \cite{AB}.
+In presence of dark energy with repulsive pressure, we choose the range of $\omega$ to be $-1\leq\omega\leq-\frac{1}{3}$ \cite{PBTM,BD}.
+According to the Friedmann equation, $\omega<-\frac{1}{3}$ represents cosmic expansion.
+On the other hand $\omega=-1$ corresponds to the special case of cold dark matter with cosmological constant \cite{AB}.
 Combining Eq.~(\ref{19}) and Eq.~(\ref{27}), we have an expression for the total radial pressure for the system as:

-Eq.~(\ref{28}) is the effective EoS for our model consisting of a massive strange quark Now, to solve Eq.~(\ref{23}-\ref{25}), we choose the $g_{rr}$ component of the metric to be Finch-Skea \cite{FS} as follows:
+Eq.~(\ref{28}) is the effective EoS of matter composed of $3$-flavour quarks with non-zero value of strange quark mass ($m_s$) coupled with dark energy.
+Now, to solve Eqs.~(\ref{23})-(\ref{25}), we choose the $g_{rr}$ component of the metric to be Finch-Skea \cite{FS} type as follows:

-where $a$ is an unknown to be determined.
-Using Eq.~(\ref{23}), (\ref{26}) and (\ref{29}), we have the following expressions for the quark and total energy density:
+where, $a$ is an unknown constant to be determined.
+Using Eqs.~(\ref{23}), (\ref{26}) and (\ref{29}), we have the following expressions for the quark and total energy density: